PyPSA/PyPSA/doc/contributing/troubleshooting.rst

 Consistency check on network
 ============================

-A consistency check can be performed using the function :py:meth:`pypsa.Network.consistency_check`.
+A consistency check can be performed using the function :py:meth:`pypsa.n.consistency_check`.

 Problems with power flow convergence
 ====================================

-If your ``network.pf()`` is not converging there are two possible reasons:
+If your ``n.pf()`` is not converging there are two possible reasons:

 * The problem you have defined is not solvable (e.g. because in reality you would have a voltage collapse)